Skeins on Branes: SFT and the conifold transition

-Consider SFT stretching around $L$.
-Consider a Riemannian metric $g$ on $L$ and the induced contact 1-form $\alpha_{g}$ on the unit cotangent bundle $ST^{\ast}L$.
-The Reeb flow of $\alpha_{g}$ is the lift of the geodesic flow of $g$ and the Conley-Zehnder index of a Reeb orbit equals the Morse index of the corresponding geodesic.
-The most important cases to us are the following.
+If $L\subset X$ is a compact Lagrangian submanifold then $L$ has a neighborhood symplectomorphic to a $\delta$-neighborhood of the $0$-section in its cotangent bundle $T^\ast L$ with the standard symplectic structure $d(pdq)$.
+Consider a Riemannian metric on $L$.
+The $\epsilon$-cosphere bundle $S_\epsilon T^\ast L=\{p^2=\epsilon^2\}$ is then a contact hypersurface with conformally symplectic vector field $p\cdot \partial_p$ and with Reeb flow given by the natural lift of the geodesic flow on $L$.
+Here the action of a Reeb orbit is equal to ($\epsilon$ times) its length and the Conley-Zehender index of a Reeb orbit equals the Morse index of the underlying geodesic.

-\begin{example} If $L\approx S^{3}$ and we equip $S^{3}$ with the standard round metric then the closed geodesics come in Bott families, of which the minimal index is $2$.
-It follows that after a small perturbation, still the minimal index of a geodesic is $2$. \end{example}